 Access to the Geoscience Profession in Ontario

-This career map was updated in June 2011.
+This career map was updated in collaboration with the Ontario Ministry of Citizenship, Immigration and International Trade in September 2014.
 The information in this career map is a summary of information available on the APGO website.
 Please visit the APGO website at for the most detailed and current information about applying for membership.

 This career map is for internationally educated geoscientists.
 Geoscience is a regulated profession in Ontario.
 You must be a registered member of the Association of Professional Geoscientists of Ontario (APGO) to work as a professional geoscientist in Ontario.
 This career map describes the process to become a registered member of APGO.

 The APGO recommends that you apply for registration before you immigrate.
 If you are not able to apply before immigrating to Ontario, you should apply as soon as possible upon your arrival.
 On the APGO website, you will find links to a variety of resources that can help you during the registration process and while searching for employment at www.apgo.net/.

 If you plan to immigrateto Canada and work in geoscience, it is important to prepare early by becoming familiar with job search techniques, by conducting research on the industries and companies in which you are interested, and by improving and documenting your skills and knowledge, including your English or French language skills.

 Geoscience is the study of the Earth and its systems.
 Geoscientists engage in two main types of work: one involves discovering, developing, and producing metallic and non-metallic minerals, rocks, nuclear and fossil fuels, precious stones, and water resources; the other type of work focuses on preserving the natural environment by assessing the potential impacts of human activities and development on groundwater and other natural systems.
 Examples of activities carried out by professional geoscientists include the following:

 - Underground mapping and sampling